pjbiggs/SING_aotearoa_2019/README.md

 We have to load some of these packages to allow the software to perform certain functions for us, on our sequence object -- the Bam file we just created called "BamSort1".
 Let's just check it out to see how well our reads mapped to it:

 ```
-# we shall load some libraries
+# we shall load a couple of libraries

-library("GenomicRanges")
+library("Rsamtools")
 library("GenomicAlignments")

+# we shall change our variable names
+#
+# remember again to replace the "XXXX" with your sample name

+Bam <- ("/Users/bioinformatics/Desktop/SING-Aotearoa2019/results/resultsXXXX.bam");
+BamSort	<- ("/Users/bioinformatics/Desktop/SING-Aotearoa2019/results/resultsXXXX_Sorted");
+BamSort1 <- ("/Users/bioinformatics/Desktop/SING-Aotearoa2019/results/resultsXXXX_Sorted.bam");
+BamSort1In <- ("/Users/bioinformatics/Desktop/SING-Aotearoa2019/results/resultsXXXX_Sorted.bam.bai");

 # we shall perform a quick summary analysis on our mapped Bam file

-idxstatsBam(BamSort1, index=BamSort1In)
+idxstatsBam(BamSort1, index=BamSort1)
 ```

+Once again, you wil have to change the "XXXX" to your sample.
 We can see now that we have 250,000 reads that have mapped to the reference NC_014570, and there are 0 reads unmapped.
 Is that what you see for your sample?

 What else can we do?
-We can have a look at the way the reads have mapped to the reference.
+A great deal, but again w are short on time.
+However ome thing we can do is have a look at the way the reads have mapped to the reference.

 ```
 # read in the sequence alignments